Energinet-DataHub/geh-core/source/App/documents/registrations/subsystem-authentication.md

 ## ASP.NET Core Web API

 > This is not supported yet in the App package.
 We will implement this in another PR.

+## Client side token retrieval

+As part of subsystem-to-subsystem communication the client needs to retrieve a token and send it as part of the `Authorization` header.
+The `Common` package contains the following code that can be used when implementing such a client:

+- `IdentityExtensions.AddAuthorizationHeaderProvider()`: Registers an authorization header provider as `IAuthorizationHeaderProvider`.
+The provider can be used to configure http clients to automatically retrieve a token and set the header during requests.

+For an example of implementing and registrering a Http client, see `ExampleHost.FunctionApp01` and the implementation of `HttpClientExtensions.AddApp02HttpClient()`.